-OSHA requires forklift operators to be trained and certified for a reason – forklift vehicles can be hazardous to operate or, in some instances, hazardous to be near.
-Even when a forklift operator is knowledgeable and skilled, a serious forklift injury can occur.
+The Occupational Health and Safety Administration (OSHA) requires forklift operators to be trained and certified in using the machines.
+However, even when a forklift operator is knowledgeable and skilled, a serious forklift injury can occur.

-If you suffered serious injuries in a forklift accident, you will need experienced personal injury lawyers to pursue the maximum compensation you deserve.
-Our attorneys at the Holliday Karatinos Law Firm have over 50 years of collective experience helping clients just like you.
-We have recovered more than $95 million in compensation for our clients through our dedicated legal representation.
+If you suffered serious injuries in a forklift accident, you will need experienced Florida forklift accident injury lawyers to pursue the maximum compensation you deserve.
+Our attorneys at the Holliday Karatinos Law Firm have over 50 years of combined experience helping clients just like you.
+We have recovered more than $145 million in compensation for our clients through our dedicated legal representation.

 Contact us now for a free consultation to discuss your legal options.